If you have a question regarding your personal credit report, your credit score or fraud assistance please contact us.

 To temporarily remove a security freeze for a period of time in order to apply for credit or for any transaction that requires that another party access your personal credit report, log on to www.experian.com/freeze or call 1 888 EXPERIAN (1 888 397 3742), then enter your identification information and personal identification number.
 The fee for temporarily removing a security freeze is $10.
 There is no fee for victims of identity theft who provide a valid copy of an identity theft report filed with a law enforcement agency.
 To temporarily remove a security freeze for a specific party, provide your personal identification number to the party you wish to grant access to your report.

 To permanently remove a security freeze, log on towww.experian.com/freeze or call 1 888 EXPERIAN (1 888 397 3742).
 You also may write to us and provide your identification information and PIN.
 If you write to us, always include all of your personal identification information and proof of your address as specified in this letter.
 The fee for permanently removing a security freeze is $10.
 There is no fee for victims of identity theft who provide a valid copy of an identity theft report filed with a law enforcement agency.

-If you move to a new address and wish to keep the security freeze on your file, submit one copy of a government issued identification card, such as a driver’s license, state or military ID card, etc., and one copy of a utility bill, bank or insurance statement, etc., making sure that each copy is legible (enlarge if necessary), displays your name and your new mailing address, and the date of issue (statement dates must be recent).
+If you move to a new address and wish to keep the security freeze on your file, submit one copy of a government issued identification card, such as a driver’s license, state ID card, etc., and one copy of a utility bill, bank or insurance statement, etc., making sure that each copy is legible (enlarge if necessary), displays your name and your new mailing address, and the date of issue (statement dates must be recent).